-- A welcome pack is sent home with photographs of the new classroom environment and an 'all about me' activity to complete at home and bring back when they start school. - The children are invited to "Learning Together" sessions in their reception class.
-Parents are encouraged to leave their children but are equally welcome to stay should they feel the need. - Members of staff make visits to feeder settings.
+- A welcome pack is sent home with photographs of the new classroom environment and an 'all about me' activity to complete at home and bring back when they start school. - Parents are invited to a "new reception parents information evening" where there is a short talk all about the reception EYFS year at Alverton School.
+There are also opportunities for parents to visit the classroom and speak with EYFS staff. - The children are invited to "Stay and Play" sessions in their reception class. - Members of staff make visits to feeder settings.
 The number of visits will depend on the child's needs and how much information gathering is required in order to support the child's transition. - Children requiring extra support will have additional visits regardless of their setting. - Children already at Alverton Nursery will have visits into school with familiar members of staff, where they have the opportunity to join in with child-initiated sessions. - Parents are invited to an individual parents meeting to talk specifically about their child in the first few days of the term before their child starts school.